CopernicaMarketingSoftware/Documentation/Publisher/en/database-introduction.md

 # Database management

-Copernica databases are fully configurable: you can define your own databases, with exactly the fields that you need.
-This ensures that your business specific data can always be stored in Copernica and used for your campaigns.
-The Copernica databases even support multiple dimensions.
-This allows you to create a database with multiple layers to store, for example, per profile a full order history.
+Copernica databases are fully configurable and fit all your information needs.
+You can choose how you store your information and [import](./database-import) and [export](database-export) everything with ease.

+Copernica databases can be layered, allowing you to do things like store purchase histories.
+It's also possible to make [selections](./selections-introduction) for segmentation and personalization.
+Copernica stores a lot of information like clicks, opens, bounces and errors as well, which can help you create more succesful campaigns in the future.

-The database is the central point of all your marketing campaigns.
-It contains the profile data for segmentation and personalization.
-The data is also continuously enriched based on actions from the addressees, so you can improve future campaigns based on the results of previous mailings.
-Although some Copernica users choose to regularly create new databases and upload new profile data, we always advise to keep and enrich the same database.
-The profiles in this databases become richer based on the feedback of previous campaigns.
-The database management tools are accessible through the Marketing Suite.
+Although some Copernica users choose to regularly create new databases and upload new profile data, we always advise to update your current database.
+Since Copernica stores so much feedback from campaigns you miss out on a lot of inofmration otherwise!

 ## Multiple dimensions

-If you work with databases, you will regularly run into the terms *collection* and *subprofile*.
-These are words that are used for layered databases.
-In a simple, one-dimensional database you only find normal fields and
-interests: a shop owner could for example create a database with customers, with fields for the customer name, his or her postal address and, of course, the email address.
-Records in such a flat database are called *profiles*.

-However, a flat database can easily be turned into a multidimensional database by adding one or more *collections* to it.
-The show owner could for example add a collection *orders* to the database, with fields *date*, *product* and *price*.
-It then becomes possible to store a full order history for every profile (every customer) in this database.
-The nested records in such a collection (in this case the orders) are called *subprofiles*.

-This layered structure is very powerful.
-A collection for the order history is just a first example.
-But there are many more uses, like a database with companies with a collection for all the employees per company or a database with parents, and for each parent a colletion of their children.

-## Other options

-When you're setting up your database, you have to take care of many different things.
-The structure of the fields and collections is of course important, but you need to do more before you can use a database to send out a mailing.
+When working with Copernica software you will run into the terms *collection* and *subprofile* very often.
+A database becomes multidimensional when you would start storing *collections* within your database, like the purchase history for a customer.
+In this case we would refer to the customer as the *profile* and to the order as the *subprofile*.

+You could apply the same principle by storing a company's employees in a collection, or a parent's children.

+## Things to consider

+The most important thing to consider in your database is the structure.
-You can for example install all sorts of rules to prevent that invalid data gets into your system, or that you accidentally send out a mailing to a wrong segment of your profiles.
+You want your database to be clear and effective.
+It's also possible to install rules and restrictions to prevent invalid data from entering your system or sending out unintended mailings.

 ## More information

+The following articles will help you build and maintain a database.

 * [Selections](./selections-introduction)
 * [Fields and collections](database-fields-and-collections)